suriya0797/Merchants-guide-to-galaxy/README.md

 Only one small-value symbol may be subtracted from any large-value symbol.
 A number written in Arabic numerals can be broken into digits.
 For example, 1903 is composed of 1, 9, 0, and 3.
 To write the Roman numeral, each of the non-zero digits should be treated separately.
 In the above example, 1,000 = M, 900 = CM, and 3 = III.
 Therefore, 1903 = MCMIII.

-Source: Wikipedia (http://en.wikipedia.org/wiki/Roman_numerals)Input to your program consists of lines of text detailing your notes on the conversion between intergalactic units and roman numerals.
+Source: Wikipedia (http://en.wikipedia.org/wiki/Roman_numerals) Input to your program consists of lines of text detailing your notes on the conversion between intergalactic units and roman numerals.
 You are expected to handle invalid queries appropriately.

 # Test input: